 I consider the AT Guide to be one of the 10 essentials for hiking the Appalachian Trail and you will too once you use it!

-Sectionhiker.com received a complementary copy of the A.T.
-Guide in order to write this product review, but has been using the guide since 2010 and would willingly endorse it anyway.
-This post contains affiliate links.
+Disclosure: The author has received a complementary copy of the A.T.
+Guide, but has been using the guide since 2010 and would willingly endorse it anyway.